 It may be possible to adjust trade levels slightly to get a more favorable R:R, but don’t make the mistake of expanding your profit target to a level where it is unlikely to get hit.
 Trust your analysis, your channel, and try to keep the target relatively conservative (compared to the trend channel and price waves in it) so that target remains likely to get hit.

-There is another important element to consider: you have found trade; how many shares do you buy?
+There is another important element to consider: you’ve found a trade; how many shares do you buy?